Highest Recorded Wind Speed In The Us

 During a High Wind Event

 If you are caught in a high wind event, take shelter indoors.
-Stay away from windows and doors, and seek refuge in a basement or interior room.
+Now, stay away from windows and doors, and seek refuge in a basement or interior room.
 If you are driving, pull over to the side of the road and wait for the storm to pass.
 Avoid driving through flooded areas or under downed power lines.

 After the storm has passed, assess any damage to your property and report any downed power lines or other hazards to the authorities.
 Be careful when walking or driving around damaged areas, as there may be debris or other hazards.